John Wayne Gacy: Execution

-Before the execution began, the chemicals used to effect the execution solidified unexpectedly, clogging the IV tube used to administer the chemicals into Gacy's arm, complicating the procedure.
-Blinds covering the window through which witnesses observed the execution were drawn.
-The execution team replaced the clogged tube.
-After ten minutes, the blinds were reopened, and the execution resumed.
+At 12:40 a.m., the procedure to administer the lethal injection began, although the chemicals used in the execution solidified unexpectedly, clogging the IV tube.
+The execution team replaced the clogged tube and the execution resumed.
 The entire procedure took 18 minutes.
-Anesthesiologists blamed the problem on the prison officials' inexperience at conducting an execution, saying that had correct execution procedures been followed, the complications would never have occurred.
+Anesthesiologists blamed the problem on the prison officials' inexperience at conducting an execution.
 This error apparently led to Illinois' adopting an alternative method of lethal injection.
-On this subject, one prosecutor at Gacy's trial, William Kunkle, said, "He got a much easier death than any of his victims."
+One prosecutor at Gacy's trial, William Kunkle, said, "He got a much easier death than any of his victims."

 According to published reports, Gacy was a diagnosed psychopath who did not express any remorse for his crimes.
 His final statement to his lawyer before his execution was that killing him would not compensate for the loss of others, and that the state was murdering him.
 His final spoken words were reported to be "Kiss my ass", although prosecutor William Kunkle stated in 2020 that these words were spoken to a prison official, and were not part of any official statement prior to Gacy's execution.